khulnasoft/techinfra/boilerplates/README.md

 ## Other Resources

-- [Dotfiles](https://github.com/khulnasoft/dotfiles) - My personal configuration files on macOS
+- [Dotfiles](https://github.com/khulnasoft/techinfra/tree/develop/Dotfiles) - Templates for various projects like Docker, K8S, Ansible, etc
-- [Cheat-Sheets](https://github.com/khulnasoft/cheat-sheets) - Command Reference for various tools and technologies
+- [Cheat-Sheets](https://github.com/khulnasoft/techinfra/tree/develop/cheat-sheets) - Command Reference for various tools and technologies
-- [Homelab](https://github.com/khulnasoft/homelab) - This is my entire Homelab documentation, and configurations for infrastructure, applications, networking, and more.
+- [Homelab](https://github.com/khulnasoft/techinfra/tree/develop/homelab) - This is my entire Homelab documentation, and configurations for infrastructure, applications, networking, and more.

 ## Support me

 Creating high-quality videos and valuable resources that are accessible to everyone, free of charge, is a huge challenge.
 With your contribution, I can dedicate more time and effort into the creation process, which ultimately enhances the quality of the content.
 So, all your support, by becoming a member, truly makes a significant impact on what I do.
 And you’ll also get some cool benefits and perks in return, as a recognition of your support.